-How To Break Up With Your Boyfriend Or Girlfriend
+How to Break up With Your Boyfriend or Girlfriend

 Breaking up is always hard to do because someone is getting hurt by it.
 Rejection is part of life that no one ever wants to accept.
 It's that simple.
 Relationships are hard work that in some cases never pays off.
 Look at why some celebrities are unwilling to make lifelong commitments because they're either too bohemian or are afraid of getting burned.
 Hollywood playboys and dating butterflies seem to be having fun going from partner to partner, but the cracks show whenever the heat becomes too much to bear.
-When they're fears are tested, they run for the hills, or the quickest route to a new warm body.
+When their fears are tested, they run for the hills, or the quickest route to a new warm body.